HarrisonBounds/Hexapod-Robot/README.md

 # Hexapod Robot Control

-This repository contains the C++ code for controlling a hexapod robot equipped with Dynamixel servomotors.
+This repository contains the C++ code for controlling a hexapod robot equipped with Dynamixel servomotors and Python code for training the same hexapod in a simulated environement.
 The code implements inverse and forward kinematics, tripod gait for walking, turning maneuvers, and a waving motion.
 It utilizes the Dynamixel SDK for communication with the motors.

 ## Features